Select your language

 Personal creation from visual material collected during my trip Unknown India • Ladakh, Karnataka, Telangana (2022)

-Hyder Ali and Tippu Sultan, the architects of the Kingdom of Mysore
+Tipu Sultan and the Kingdom of Mysore

 The Wodeyar dynasty reigned over the Mysore region for almost 6 centuries but internal dissension and the appetite of neighboring sultanates weakened it considerably towards the end of the 18th century.
 A talented general in the Wodeyar army, Hyder Ali, took the opportunity to oust the dynasty from the throne at a time when British imperialism was beginning to threaten all the states in the region.
 Unlike the Wodeyar, Hyder Ali and then his son, Tipu Sultan courageously stood up to the invaders.
 However, Tipu Sultan would succumb in the Fourth Anglo-Mysorean War in 1799.
 The sultan's palace was destroyed, and the Wodeyars were returned to the throne, but as vassals of the British Empire.
 Sultan Tipu's summer palace is the last witness of this era.